Skip to main content

 Two principles keep the plan legible at scale:

 • The 30-second rule — the plan's current state should be readable in under 30 seconds.
-If it can't be, the scope is carrying too much detail or is too broad.
+If it can't be, the Workspace is carrying too much detail or is too broad.

 • Top 3 priorities — the plan surfaces the three highest-priority items prominently.
 This forces real ranking rather than everything becoming equally urgent.